-StreetShares is best for businesses that want to get great rates with fair credit.
+StreetShares offers businesses great rates with fair credit

 Despite what you’ve heard—and what, frankly, its website sometimes implies—StreetShares is not just for veterans.
 Sure, veterans founded StreetShares with veteran business owners in mind, but anyone can apply for its small business financing products.